Continually Updated Clinical Reference

 Many theories have been proposed for the etiology of sarcoidosis, but none is universally accepted.
 Antigen exposure in genetically predisposed individuals is widely believed to be the common pathophysiologic pathway.
 Many believe that Mycobacterium subspecies are the causative agents, but definitive evidence is lacking.
 Although sarcoidosis may affect persons in any racial or ethnic group, it is more common in African Americans, Scandinavian populations, and Irish populations.

 The pathologic hallmark of the disease is the noncaseating granuloma.
-Granulomas in the skin have the same histologic appearance as granulomas in the lung parenchyma.
+[28] Granulomas in the skin have the same histologic appearance as granulomas in the lung parenchyma.
 In patients with specific cutaneous manifestations, a skin biopsy may obviate the need for more invasive and expensive procedures.
-Other laboratory test results (eg, elevated serum angiotensin-converting enzyme levels, hypercalcemia, hypercalciuria) may be obtained, but sarcoidosis remains a diagnosis of exclusion.
+Other laboratory test results (eg, elevated serum angiotensin-converting enzyme levels, hypercalcemia, hypercalciuria) may be suggestive of sarcoidosis, but it is a diagnosis of exclusion.

 Specific cutaneous manifestations

 Lupus pernio is the most characteristic lesion of sarcoidosis and is often seen in older African American women.
-Lesions are violaceous, indurated plaques on the face and nose that resemble those seen in persons with an acute cold injury (hence the name pernio).
+Lesions are violaceous, indurated plaques on the face and nose (see the image below) that resemble those seen in persons with chilblains (hence the name pernio).
 The cosmetic effects of lupus pernio may be particularly distressing to patients and may prompt them to seek medical attention.
 Unfortunately, patients with lupus pernio tend to have a more indolent disease course with a poorer overall prognosis than those with papular sarcoidosis.
-Systemic disease manifestations, including pulmonary fibrosis specifically affecting the upper respiratory tract, chronic uveitis, and bone cysts, are also more common.
+[35] Systemic disease manifestations, including pulmonary fibrosis specifically affecting the upper respiratory tract, chronic uveitis, and bone cysts, are also more common.

-Subcutaneous nodules may occur at any time during the disease course but most often are a manifestation of late-stage, chronic sarcoidosis.
-The subcutaneous nodules are firm, mobile, nontender, red/brown to purple, and 0.5-2 cm in diameter; they usually occur on the extremities and trunk.
-They do not offer any clue to the prognosis.
+Subcutaneous nodules (Darier-Roussy sarcoid) may occur at any time during the disease course but most often are a manifestation of late-stage, chronic sarcoidosis.
+The subcutaneous nodules are firm, mobile, nontender, red/brown to purple, and 0.5-2 cm in diameter; they usually occur on the extremities and trunk and are often symmetrical.
+[36] They do not offer any clue to the prognosis.
+[35]

-Cutaneous plaques may be round or oval, annular or arciform, and red/brown to purple (see Media File 6).
+Cutaneous plaques may be round or oval, annular or arciform, and red/brown to purple (see the image below).
 The dermal infiltrates may be strikingly thick and tend to occur on the trunk and limbs.
-Plaques are a common manifestation of sarcoidosis and are associated with persistent pulmonary disease.
+Plaques are a common manifestation of sarcoidosis and are associated with persistent pulmonary disease and more severe systemic involvement.
+[36, 35]

 Preexisting well-healed scars from prior trauma or surgery may become red or purple and indurated as they are infiltrated with granulomas.
-Scar sarcoidosis may be seen in the acute phase, along with erythema nodosum (EN), but more often is associated with chronic disease.
+Scar sarcoidosis can be confused with keloids.
+They may be seen in the acute phase, along with erythema nodosum (EN), but more often is associated with chronic disease.
+[35] Erythema nodosum is generally associated with a good prognosis.
+[36]

 Nonspecific cutaneous manifestations

 EN lesions are poorly circumscribed, tender, reddish nodules that resemble bruises and are located in the anterior tibial region.
 EN is associated with a number of conditions, mostly infectious.
-A 1998 retrospective study by Cribier et al found sarcoidosis to be the second most common identifiable etiology for EN.
-The lesions tend to erupt in crops and often occur in young white females.
-Sarcoidosis-related EN in combination with fever and polyarthritis is termed Lofgren syndrome.
-The prognosis of Lofgren syndrome is good, with more than 80% of patients experiencing spontaneous resolution in less than 2 years.
+A 1998 retrospective study found sarcoidosis to be the second most common identifiable etiology for EN (streptococcal infections were the most common).
+[37] The lesions tend to erupt in crops and often occur in young white females.
+Sarcoidosis-related EN in combination with fever and uveitis is termed Lofgren syndrome.
+The prognosis of Lofgren syndrome is good; greater than 80% of patients experience spontaneous resolution of symptoms in less than 2 years.
+[35]

 Extracutaneous manifestations

 Cardiac involvement occurs in only 5-10% of patients but is associated with a poor prognosis.
 Most patients have rhythm or conduction disturbances noted on electrocardiograms.
 Anterior uveitis usually manifests as photophobia and blurred vision.
 Approximately 5% of patients have nervous system involvement; unilateral cranial nerve VII palsy is the most common manifestation.
-Liver infiltration is relatively common but is rarely clinically relevant.
-A cholestatic picture with elevated alkaline phosphatase levels and mild elevations of serum transaminase levels is typical.
+Liver infiltration is relatively common but is usually not clinically important.
+Liver function tests usually exhibit a cholestatic pattern (ie, elevated alkaline phosphatase levels and mild elevations of serum transaminase levels).

 Treatment